 How do I know whether I am an eligible person for tax purposes?

-You are eligible for tax purposes if you are a US citizen, a Permanent Resident (“green card” holder), or a resident alien for tax purposes, by virtue of passing the Substantial Presence test for the year.
-Otherwise, you are a nonresident alien for tax purposes.
-More information is available in the IRS Publication 519 (US Tax Guide for Aliens).
-Most F-1 and J-1 students are nonresident aliens for tax purposes and will not need the 1098-T form.
+You are eligible for tax purposes if you are a US citizen, a Permanent Resident (“green card” holder), or a resident noncitizen for tax purposes, by virtue of passing the Substantial Presence test for the year.
+Otherwise, you are a nonresident noncitizen for tax purposes.
+More information is available in the IRS Publication 519 (US Tax Guide for noncitizens).
+Most F-1 and J-1 students are nonresident noncitizens for tax purposes and will not need the 1098-T form.

-Can I still receive a 1098-T form even if I am a nonresident alien?
+Can I still receive a 1098-T form even if I am a nonresident noncitizen?

 Yes you may request a copy of the 1098-T form, but be advised that the receipt of this form does not indicate that for tax purposes you are eligible for any education-related benefits.